dstore-dbap/LumberMill/README.rst

 For IPC ZeroMq is used instead of the default multiprocessing.Queue.
 This resulted in nearly 3 times of the performance with multiprocessing.Queue.

-Working modules
-'''''''''''''''

-Event inputs
-^^^^^^^^^^^^

--  Beats, read elastic beat inputs, e.g. filebeat.
--  ElasticSearch, get documents from elasticsearch.
--  File, read data from files.
--  Kafka, receive events from apache kafka.
--  NmapScanner, scan network with nmap and emit result as new event.
--  RedisChannel, read events from redis channels.
--  RedisList, read events from redis lists.
--  Sniffer, sniff network traffic.
--  Spam, what it says on the can - spams LumberMill for testing.
--  SQS, read messages from amazons simple queue service.
--  StdIn, read stream from standard in.
--  Tcp, read stream from a tcp socket.
--  Udp, read data from udp socket.
--  UnixSocket, read stream from a named socket on unix like systems.
--  ZeroMQ, read events from a zeromq.

-Event parsers
-^^^^^^^^^^^^^

--  Base64, parse base64 data.
--  Collectd, parse collectd binary protocol data.
--  CSV, parse a char separated string.
--  DateTime, parse a string to a dateobject and convert it to different date pattern.
--  DomainName, parse a domain name or url to tld, subdomain etc. parts.
--  Inflate, inflates any fields with supported compression codecs.
--  Json, parse a json formatted string.
--  Line, split lines at a seperator and emit each line as new event.
--  MsgPack, parse a msgpack encoded string.
--  Regex, parse a string using regular expressions and named capturing groups.
--  SyslogPrival, parse the syslog prival value (RFC5424).
--  Url, parse the query string from an url.
--  UserAgent, parse a http user agent string.
--  XPath, parse an XML document via an xpath expression.

-Event modifiers
-^^^^^^^^^^^^^^^

--  AddDateTime, adds a timestamp field.
--  AddDnsLookup. adds dns data.
--  AddGeoInfo, adds geo info fields.
--  DropEvent, discards event.
--  ExecPython, execute custom python code.
--  Facet, collect all encountered variations of en event value over a configurable period of time.
--  HttpRequest, execute an arbritrary http request and store result.
--  Math, execute arbitrary math functions.
--  MergeEvent, merge multiple events to one single event.
--  Field, some methods to change extracted fields, e.g. insert, delete, replace, castToInteger etc.
--  Permutate, takes a list in the event data emits events for all possible permutations of that list.

-Outputs
-^^^^^^^

--  DevNull, discards all data that it receives.
--  ElasticSearch, stores data entries in an elasticsearch index.
--  File, store events in a file.
--  Graphite, send metrics to graphite server.
--  Logger, sends data to lumbermill internal logger for output.
--  MongoDb, stores data entries in a mongodb index.
--  RedisChannel, publish incoming events to redis channel.
--  RedisList, publish incoming events to redis list.
--  StdOut, prints all received data to standard out.
--  SQS, sends events to amazons simple queue service.
--  Syslog, send events to syslog.
--  WebHdfs, store events in hdfs via webhdfs.
--  Zabbix, send metrics to zabbix.
--  Zmq, sends incoming event to zeromq.

-Misc modules
-^^^^^^^^^^^^

--  EventBuffer, store received events in a persistent backend until the event was successfully handled.
--  Cache, use cache to store and retrieve values, e.g. to store the result of the XPathParser modul.
--  SimpleStats, simple statistic module just for event rates etc.
--  Statistics, more versatile.
-Configurable fields for collecting statistic data.
--  Tarpit, slows event propagation down - for testing.
--  Throttle, throttle event count over a given time period.

-Cluster modules
-^^^^^^^^^^^^^^^

--  Pack, base pack module.
-Handles pack leader and pack member discovery.
--  PackConfiguration, syncs leader configuration to pack members.

-Plugins
-^^^^^^^

--  WebGui, a web interface to LumberMill.
--  WebserverTornado, base webserver module.
-Handles all incoming requests.

-Event flow basics
-'''''''''''''''''

--  an input module receives an event.
--  the event data will be wrapped in a default event dictionary of the following structure: { "data": payload, "lumbermill": { "event\_id": unique event id, "event\_type": "Unknown", "received\_from": ip address of sender, "source\_module": caller\_class\_name, } }
--  the input module sends the new event to its receivers.
-Either by adding it to a queue or by calling the receivers handleEvent method.
--  if no receivers are configured, the next module in config will be the default receiver.
--  each following module will process the event via its handleEvent method and pass it on to its receivers.
--  each module can have an input filter and an output filter to manage event propagation through the modules.
--  output modules can not have receivers.

 Configuration basics
 ''''''''''''''''''''